Cstuckey1707/Dungeon-Masters/Character Classes.md

 * surge caller - "A lightning mage who channels raw energy into fast, explosive strikes.
 Their spells crackle with danger and speed."

-* Chronomancer (timeless guild only) - "A time mage who bends reality's flow-slowing, speeding, or rewinding events.
+* Chronomancer (timeless guild only) - "A time mage who bends reality's flow slowing, speeding, or rewinding events.
 Their power is subtle but terrifying."

 &nbsp;